 Due to the nature of online banking, there are some distinct advantages that online banks can offer over traditional banks.
 Here are a few:

-Because online banks typically don’t have the same overhead costs as traditional banks, they are able to pass the savings on to their customers in the form of higher rates.
-Many banks are able to offer savings account and CD rates that are 0.5% higher (or more) than their traditional counterparts.
+Because online banks typically don’t have the same overhead costs as traditional banks, they can pass the savings on to their customers in the form of higher rates.
+Many banks can offer savings account and CD rates that are 0.5% higher (or more) than their traditional counterparts.
 Depending on the size of your balance, that can mean a lot of interest being put back into your pocket.

 Again, because they have much smaller overhead expenses to deal with, online banks are typically able to offer lower fees than traditional banks.
 At most online banks, many of their account types offer zero fees.